DataTables logo DataTables

 Server-side processing

-There are times when reading data from the DOM is simply to slow or unwieldy, particularly when dealing with data sets of a thousand rows or more.
+There are times when reading data from the DOM is simply too slow or unwieldy, particularly when dealing with thousands or millions of data rows.
 To address this DataTables' server-side processing feature provides a method to let all the "heavy lifting" be done by a database engine on the server-side (they are after-all highly optimised for exactly this kind of thing), and then have that information drawn in the user's web-browser.
 As such you can display tables consisting of millions of rows with ease.

 The following information is sent to the server for each draw request.
 Your server-side script must use this information to obtain the data required for the draw.